agarwalyash02/CLI_automated_interface/README.md

 "# CLI_automated_interface"
 It is an automated menu-driven program created using python it can perform most of the task of Hadoop, Linux, AWS CLI, docker using a simple interface which makes it easy to use for those who don't the commands of these technologies.

+Here is the artile link of the project:- https://agarwalyash377.medium.com/automation-using-python-menu-driven-program-b3e5be870c8

 Run command ->python3 interface.py in your system and relax it do everything you want.

 Here is the various automated feature available in menu-driven program: